jolie/docs/documentation/web_applications/leonardo.md

 For the sake of brevity, we are not showing the boilerplate for building the HTML interface here, but it can be downloaded entirely from the link below:

-<div class="download"><a href="documentation/web_applications/code/leonardo_code.zip">Leonardo and JQuery example</a></div>
+<div class="download"><a target="_blank" href="/documentation/web_applications/code/leonardo_code.zip">Leonardo and JQuery example</a></div>

-Once downloaded and unpacked, we can launch leonardo and navigate to address `http://localhost:8000/`.
+Once downloaded and unpacked, we can launch Leonardo and navigate to address `http://localhost:8000/`.
 Inside the `www` directory there are a `index.html` with a form containing three text fields - text1, text2, and text3.
 Submitting the request, by pressing the submit button, the event is intercepted by the JavaScript code shown below:

 <pre class="code">
 $( document ).ready( function() {